aatmunbaxi/site/content/_index.md

 ### Hobbies {#hobbies}

--   Programming small projects to learn new languages.
+-   Programming and learning new programming languages.
 I&rsquo;m currently interested in Haskell and Rust
 -   Soccer.
 Specifically, Liverpool FC
 -   Astrophotography.
 Check my images [here]({{< relref "astrophotos" >}})
 -   Learning japanese through immersion
--   Free software, such as emacs
+-   Free (as in freedom) software, such as GNU emacs
-    -   This site is deployed with the [ox-hugo](https://github.com/kaushalmodi/ox-hugo) program in emacs
+    -   This site is deployed with the [ox-hugo](https://github.com/kaushalmodi/ox-hugo) program in GNU emacs